-Dynamo probably wouldn't quite dull the sensations of sexual intercourse enough for someone that has struggles with moderate to severe pre-mature ejaculation.
+Dynamo probably wouldn't quite dull the sensations of sexual intercourse enough for someone that struggles with moderate to severe premature ejaculation.
 If this sounds like you, I'd recommend the first option.

 That being said, Dynamo Delay would be perfect for guys that just want a little extra help lasting longer.
 It will slightly dull the sensations of sex but not so much that it will degrade the sensations of stimulation.
 It will still feel amazing, just a bit more muted than usual.
 I personally love this product.
 At only $14.99, it's a steal in my opinion.

 Our next contender is from none other than the lube behemoth KY.
-The Duration delay spray has bout 35 sprays to a 0.16 fl oz. bottle and is another lidocaine based spray.
+The Duration delay spray has about 35 sprays to a 0.16 fl oz. bottle and is another lidocaine-based spray.

 The spray itself absorbs pretty quickly and definitely increased my time in the sack by a considerable amount of time.
 In fact, my wife and I often see how many times I can get her to orgasm before I pop myself using this exact spray, so far we're at eight.